This website is best viewed in a browser that supports web standards.

 To download a flier about Computing Visit Day, click here.

-Northwest Missouri State University’s Department of Mathematics, Computer Science and Information Systems will host its annual Computing Visit Day Saturday, Oct.
+Northwest Missouri State University’s School of Computer Science and Information Systems will host its annual Computing Visit Day Saturday, Oct.
 6. The event is designed for high school students from throughout the four-state region interested in preparing for a variety of computing-related careers.

 The day allows students to meet faculty, students and graduates of the program.
 Visitors will engage in exciting hands-on activities, see student projects and demonstrations and hear graduates talk about their careers in computing.